 THERE IT IS!… Where did it go?
 Oh, it’s there!
 NO. I need to get it.
-I just can’t get to it!
+I can’t get to the laser light!

-It may seem like fun or it may seem like an easy way to exercise your dog but it isn’t worth the psychological damage it causes in most dogs.
-Most trainers will advise to never use laser pointers or flashlights with your dog.
-I recently posted this issue on a couple reputable dog trainer forums that I frequent online, and there was story after story of laser pointer-induced Canine Compulsive Disorder.
-So what’s the point?
-Do not use laser pointers!
+Most trainers will advise never to use laser pointers or flashlights with your dog.
+It may seem like fun, or it may seem like an easy way to exercise your dog, but it isn’t worth the psychological damage it causes in most dogs.
+I recently posted this issue on a couple of reputable dog trainer forums that I frequent online.
+There was story after story of laser pointer-induced Canine Compulsive Disorder, So what’s the point?

-Have a product you’d like us to test?
-Send in the product’s name and where it can be obtained and your favorite Central Ohio Dog training facility will do the rest.
+Send in the product’s name and where we can obtain it and your favorite dog blog, and we’ll do the rest.